1-in-3 vs. Not-All-Equal: Dichotomy of a broken promise: Preliminaries

+Another important hardness result we will use is the following, which is a direct corollary of~\cite[Corollary 5.2]{BBKO21}, rephrased in terms of essential arity. \begin{theorem} Let $(\A,\B)$ be a template.
+If $\Pol^{(3)}(\A, \B)$ contains only non-constant functions of essential arity 1, then $\PCSP(\A, \B)$ is \NP-hard. \end{theorem} (In fact, if the condition of Theorem~\ref{thm:hardnessCondition2} holds, then the condition of Theorem~\ref{thm:hardnessCondition} also holds, for $k = 1$ and $\ell = 2$.)
+Theorems~\ref{thm:hardnessCondition} and~\ref{thm:hardnessCondition2} hold for both decision and search versions of PCSP.

-\paragraph*{Graph theory} Unless said otherwise, all digraphs in this paper are finite.
-We call a digraph $G = (V, E)$ a \emph{tournament} if, for any $x, y \in V$, precisely one of $x = y$ or $(x, y) \in E$ or $(y, x) \in E$ occurs.
-We call a tournament \emph{transitive} if its edge relation is transitive.
-Note that a tournament is transitive if and only if it has no cycles of length 3.
-We will use the well-known result that a tournament is acyclic if and only if it is transitive, cf.~\cite[Corollary~5a,(1--2)]{tournaments}.
-Following~\cite{notation_old}, an \emph{oriented path}~(resp. \emph{cycle}, \emph{walk}) is a digraph obtained from an undirected path~(resp. cycle, walk) by choosing one direction for each edge.
-The \emph{net length} of such an oriented path~(resp. cycle, walk) is the absolute value of the number of forward edges minus the number of backward edges, for an arbitrary direction of the path~(resp. cycle, walk).
+\paragraph*{Digraphs} Unless said otherwise, all digraphs in this paper are finite.
+A loopless digraph $\G$ is a \emph{tournament} if, for any two distinct vertices $x,y$, precisely one of the pairs $(x,y)$ and $(y,x)$ is a directed edge of $\G$.
+A tournament is \emph{transitive} if its edge relation is transitive.
+Note that a tournament is transitive if and only if it has no directed cycles of length 3.
+We will use the well-known result that a tournament is acyclic if and only if it is transitive, cf.~\cite[Corollary~5a,~(1--2)]{tournaments}.
+We let $\T_i$ denote the transitive tournament on $i$ vertices.
+Following~\cite{notation_old}, an \emph{oriented path} or \emph{oriented cycle} is a digraph formed by choosing an orientation for each edge of a path or cycle.
+The \emph{net length} of an oriented path or cycle is the absolute value of the number of forward edges minus the number of backward edges, for an arbitrary direction of the path or cycle.
+(By taking the absolute value of this difference, the direction we traverse the path or cycle does not matter.)
+In contrast, a \emph{directed cycle} is a digraph isomorphic to the digraph with edges $1 \to 2 \to \cdots \to k \to 1$ for some $k \in \mathbb{N}$.
 An oriented path is \emph{minimal} if no subpath has a strictly greater net length.
-For an oriented path and a fixed direction, the \emph{level} of a vertex $v$, denoted $\lvl(v)$, is the net length of the initial part of the oriented path ending at $v$.
 We shall make use of the following result.

-\begin{theorem}[\cite{notation_old}] Let $P,P'$ be minimal oriented paths of the same net length.
-Then there exists an oriented path $Q$ that can be homomorphically mapped to $P$ and $P'$ with beginnings and ends preserved. \end{theorem} Note that $Q$ needs to be a minimal path of the same net length as $P$ and $P'$.
-Hence, Theorem~\ref{thm:pathjoining} can be extended to a finite number of minimal oriented paths $P,P',P'',\dots$ of equal net length.
+\begin{theorem}[{\cite[Claim 1]{notation_old}}] Let $\P,\P'$ be minimal oriented paths of the same net length.
+Then there exists an oriented path $\Q$ that can be homomorphically mapped to $\P$ and $\P'$ with beginnings and ends preserved~ (with suitably chosen traversing directions). \end{theorem} Note that $\Q$ needs to be a minimal path of the same net length as $\P$ and $\P'$.
+Hence, Theorem~\ref{thm:pathjoining} can be extended to a finite number of minimal oriented paths $\P,\P',\P'',\dots$ of equal net length.